niplav/site/99_problems_klong_solution.md

 produces a list of two lists, which each contain trees.
-Since `d6` generates all possible weightings, symmetrically, one doesn't have to worry about mirroring the trees (although this uses up more computing power than strictly necessary – a tradeoff between the length of the code and the performance it has).
+Since `d6` generates all possible weightings, symmetrically, one doesn't have to worry about mirroring the trees (although this uses up more computing power than strictly necessary—a tradeoff between the length of the code and the performance it has).

 `d7` takes two lists, and generates their cartesian product<!--TODO: